-solution offered a 360-degree view of the customer across all channels.
+The bank was in the throes of a large scale ex- The Firstsource team designed a holistic sersolution offered a 360-degree view of the customer across all channels.
 In addition, the team deployed a forward-looking strategy to leverage data and analyze customer life time value, segments, spend patterns, sentiments and emotions.
 Firstsource also developed protocols for next-best-actions on the bank's products, interactions based on customer sentiment. location inference, and self-help education.